 251

-Informational Low Severity Address RFC 5321
+Success Low severity Address RFC 5321

+SMTP Code 251 means “User Not Local - Will Forward.”
 The recipient is not hosted on this server, but the server will forward the message to the correct destination.
 The email will still be delivered, but through an intermediary relay.

 SMTP code 251 indicates that the recipient address is not directly hosted on the receiving server, but the server knows where to forward the message and will do so automatically.
 This is common in organizations with multiple mail servers or mail forwarding rules.